The SCHIRN dedicates an exhibition to the fascination of espionage as source of current artistic inspiration

 24 September 2020 until 10 January 2021

-Espionage is linked to obtaining rare secrets or confidential information without the permission of the beholder.
-If in the past, national governments spied on individuals or states, in times of digital communication private individuals are in the capacity of revealing hidden governmental secrets or whistle-blowers fight their government’s spying their own citizens.
-This created perfect grounds for a renewed interest in the mechanisms of secrecy.
-The SCHIRN dedicates an exhibition to the fascination of espionage as source of current artistic inspiration.
-International artists such Simon Denny, Rodney Graham, Gabriel Lester, Metahaven, Trevor Paglen, Noam Toran, Suzanne Treister and Nomeda & Gediminas Urbonas address the topic from a contemporary perspective with their works touching aspects of espionage such as surveillance, paranoia, threat, camouflage, cryptography, manipulation, cold-blood and betrayal.
-The exhibition presents a multitude of artistic strategies as well as unexpected objects and touches the ‘golden age’ of espionage during the Cold War as well as the context of media super-exposure.
+The SCHIRN is dedicating an international group exhibition to espionage with its power to fascinate, illuminating this theme as a current source of artistic inspiration.
+Although spies are presented as glamorous in popular culture, the information they obtain from covert campaigns is socially explosive.
+Espionage is linked to the unauthorized procurement of rare secrets or confidential information.
+While in the past national governments spied on individuals or states, in times of digital communication private individuals are now able to reveal hidden governmental secrets or whistleblowers can expose governments spying on their own citizens.
+This has created the perfect grounds for a renewed interest in the mechanisms of secrecy.
+The exhibition presents works from around 40 international artists, including Simon Denny, Thomas Demand, Stan Douglas, Dora García, Rodney Graham, Gabriel Lester, Jill Magid, Metahaven, Trevor Paglen, Cornelia Schleime, Noam Toran, Suzanne Treister, and Nomeda & Gediminas Urbonas.
+About 70 paintings, photographs, videos, sculptures, and installations address the topic from a contemporary perspective, with the works touching on aspects of espionage like surveillance, paranoia, conspiracy, threat, camouflage, cryptography, manipulation, or propaganda.
+On view are a multitude of artistic strategies and unexpected objects, exploring the “golden age” of espionage during the Cold War and in the context of media super-exposure.

 The exhibition was initiated and conceived by Cristina Ricupero and Alexandra Midal.